Data Science at Scale

 A survey revealed that 38% of the data scientists accepted that they lack skills for the deployment of ML models.
 Looking at this state of things, it is too much of an ask to expect them to design deployment architecture that can scale with load.
 But is the data scientist the only poor soul responsible for everything?

 The term data science projects can mislead you to think data scientists are the sole people responsible for running the show.
-But in reality, to deliver an end to end data science project, it is supposed to be a collaborative effort between different teams of Data Engineer (for data collection), Data Scientists (for ML model creation and training), IT and Operations (for deployment).
+But in reality, delivering an end-to-end data science project requires a collaborative effort among different teams: Data Engineers (for data collection), Data Scientists (for ML model creation and training), and IT and Operations (for deployment).
 Unfortunately, these teams work in silos resulting in a lack of collaboration, making it difficult to deliver regular changes efficiently in the production to meet project demands.

 How to Scale Data Science Projects?